krivaten/custility/docs/display.md

 - `none`: Hides the element
 - `blk`: Displays the element as a block
-- `inline`: Displays the element as inline
+- `inl`: Displays the element as inline
 - `inl-blk`: Displays the element as an inline-block
 - `sb`: Displays the element using flexbox and `space-between`
 - `sa`: Displays the element using flexbox and `space-around`